Learn to Relax for an Amazing Birth

 -Practicing relaxation builds your confidence.

 Many people feel like they can’t relax or don’t know how.
 This is a learned skill!
-The time you spend practicing relaxation in your birth class, as a couple, and on your own doesn’t just give you skills- it gives you confidence you need for your birth.
+The time you spend practicing relaxation in your birth class, as a couple, and on your own doesn’t just give you skills- it gives you the confidence you need for your birth.

 Birth is intense but you can do it!